 - Supply and installation of digital TV aerial and/or satellite dish remains homeowner responsibility after settlement, with sufficient length of CT100 coaxial cables normally left coiled in loft space, routing back to central location (normally at location of consumer unit/master BT point) - A TV amplifier may be fitted at this central point (specified via Customer Extras), otherwise a suitable splitter point must be installed to feed signal to standard specification and Extra TV points within property by way of: - 2.
-Additional TV multi-points (standard specification or Customer Extra) 1×100 cable and 1×100 cable leading to point including 1×100 kg telephone this multi-point is suitable for items such as SkyQ mini boxes - 3.
-Standard TV point (normally Customer Extras) this point is suitable for normal Freeview compatible TVs/boxes a telephone line, but the cabling is cat.
+Additional TV multi-points (standard specification or Customer Extra) $1 \times 100$ cable and $1 \times 100$ cable leading to point including $1 \times 100$ kg telephone this multi-point is suitable for items such as SkyQ mini boxes - 3.
+Standard TV point (normally Customer Extras) this point is suitable for normal Freeview compatible TVs/boxes

+The telephone points that connect TV multi-points with the central location are principally designed for connection of boxes such as SkyQ which require a telephone line, but the cabling is cat.
 5, which also means the connection points could be changed to ethernet points suitable for connecting smart Ultra HD TVs which may require a hard internet connection rather than wi-fi for streaming of Ultra HD services.

-The telephone points that connect TV multi-points with the central location are principally designed for connection of boxes such as SkyQ which require